 Unlike the Point Displacement renderer which blows up nearest or overlaid point features placement, the Point Cluster renderer groups nearby points into a single rendered marker symbol.
 Points that fall within a specified distance from each others are merged into a single symbol.
 Points aggregation is made based on the closest group being formed, rather than just assigning them the first group within the search distance.

 Set the symbol to represent the point cluster in the Cluster symbol; the default rendering displays the number of aggregated features thanks to the

 @cluster_sizevariable on Font marker symbol layer.

-use the Renderer drop-down list to apply any of the other feature rendering types to the layer (single, categorized, rule-based…).
-Then, push the Renderer Settings… button to configure features’ symbology as usual.
-Note that this renderer is only visible on features that are not clustered.
-Also, when the symbol color is the same for all the point features inside a cluster, that color sets the
+Press the Renderer Settings… button to configure features’ symbology as usual.
+Note that this symbology is only visible on features that are not clustered, the Cluster symbol being applied otherwise.
+Also, when all the point features in a cluster belong to the same rendering class, and thus would be applied the same color, that color represents the

 @cluster_colorvariable of the cluster.

 Indicate the maximal Distance to consider for clustering features.
 Supports common symbol units.